Top Japan mobile carrier NTT Docomo to slash data prices

 The revamped pricing will replace Docomo's current plans: a four-tier system with monthly rates based on usage, up to a cap of 7 GB, and a flat-rate plan for heavier data users.

-Customers will be able to sign up for the new brand online and download the necessary apps rather than having to go through a Docomo representative, helping the company keep its new prices down.
-Docomo will also consider cuts to its 5G plans.
+Customers will be able to sign up for the new brand online and download the necessary apps themselves, helping the company keep its new prices down.
+Docomo also will consider price cuts to its 5G plans.

 "It is true that we are considering various options," a Docomo representative said when asked for comment on its pricing plans.